Cereal for babies: When can babies eat cereal?

 Is cereal a common allergen?

 It depends!
 Typically, infant cereals are made out of rice or oats, which are not common allergens.
 However, some cereals may contain wheat, which is a common allergen.
 If your baby has a food allergy, check the package to make sure the product isn’t processed in the same facility as the allergenic food.
+Keep your eye out for any signs of an allergic reaction when you're first introducing any new food.

 Is cereal a choking hazard?